 The FBI defines active shooter as, “an individual actively engaged in killing or attempting to kill people in a populated area”.
 The term active shooter training is understood as a series of training strategies designed to minimize mass causalities in the event of an active shooter or active threat.
 Due to the unique nature of our schools, active shooter training for schools must be customized to meet the needs of the school community.

-The Need For Active Shooter Training For Schools
+Why is Active Shooter Training For Schools Important?

 When speaking to school staff, we found that many don’t know what to do if there was an intruder on campus.
 More specifically, they don’t know what to do for an active shooter.
 Simply posing the question, “What would you do if an active shooter entered your classroom right now?” can understandably raise a sense of anxiety in a teacher.

 We know that teachers refer to their students as “their children” and that is because they would do anything to protect them.